moritzgeiger/TaxiFareWebsite/README.md

+***tl;dr: This is a LeWagon Data Science Challenge.
+Basically a guidebook of how to deploy your own model with streamlit and push it to heroku.
+Very helpful!***

 We saw in the previous challenge how to plug a website to our **Prediction API** in order to allow regular users make prediction.

 Now let's create our own website ! 🔥